 - Participation in programs that promote (1) academic opportunities for students from diverse socioeconomic, ethnic, and cultural backgrounds and (2) community activities for feminist and/or social change

 - Curriculum Vitae

-- Unofficial UCLA Transcripts
+- Unofficial UCLA Transcripts (with most recent coursework)

 - Two Letters of Recommendation: One letter from a faculty member of any university focused on scholarship and academic achievement, and another letter from a faculty member focused on your teaching experience.